The PDF of this report can be downloaded at this link: https://www.rand.org/

 7. Learn how to operate without being in charge.
 If we usurp the mission indigenous forces will never be successful on their own.
 You cannot pay lip service to advising and assisting.
 This is why operations in Colombia and the Philippines achieve some level of success.
 This is not “leading from behind.”
 This is the appropriate understanding of the relationship between USSF/SOF and indigenous forces in a sovereign nation or indigenous forces seeking self-determination of government.

 8. Campaigning - We have to develop the campaign plan based on Design thinking to determine the resources and authorities - and then execute the campaign - we have to get good at campaigning and it has to be more than a military campaign.
 (USSOCOM Design: Appreciate the context, understand the problem, and develop an approach).
 While disrupting terrorist attacks and attacking terrorist networks and their finances and auxiliaries are important they are not a strategy.
 They can be part of a strategy and campaign but they are not sufficient.
 We have to campaign beyond counter-terrorism with a campaign focused on attacking the enemy’s strategy.
 This requires deep understanding to include especially understanding the enemy’s political objectives.
 Once we understand the enemy, ways and means can be employed to counter the enemy’s strategy and his political objectives.
 Campaigning is important because it will orchestrate all the activities to achieve the strategic objectives or the acceptable, durable political arrangement we seek.
 Campaigns identify the resources necessary (forces, bases, funding).
 Campaigns identify the authorities necessary.
 Although many in the military and government desire blanket authorities that is not the right way to operate.
 However, establishing programs and funding lines such as 1206, 1207, 1208, and 1209 and now 127E are not effective either.
 Authorities need to be specifically applied to each campaign.
 And with an approved campaign plan Congress can more effectively provide oversight rather than managing funding programs.
+Campaigns must also account for transitions (and demobilization in UW) when working with indigenous forces because we cannot advise and assist and provide support indefinitely.
 Focusing on effective campaigning can discipline the application of the military instrument of power.
 Of course it would useful for other elements of national power to be able to “campaign” as well.
 We perhaps need to take another look at the 1997 PDD 56 which was for the management of complex contingency operations in the interagency – a disciplined process to orchestrate US government agencies and harmonize the instruments of power.

 · A Principle of Special Warfare: "Go early, go small, go local, go long” LTG(R) Charles T. Cleveland remarks at NDU November 30, 2015